-It’s hard to imagine a world without cheese.
-Cheese is a foundational flavor and essential ingredient in countless dishes, recipes and products around the world.
+Cheese is delicious.
+From charcuterie boards to sandwiches to an enhancing ingredient for soups, pasta, casseroles and more, it is a true staple.
 Over the last several months, consumers have changed how they shop and eat due to the ongoing pandemic, creating opportunities across markets and product categories – especially for the dairy and cheese industry.

 While some industries have taken a hit during the pandemic, this is not the case for the retail cheese market.
-In the past year, total dollar sales of deli cheese were up over 12% to the tune of $6.9 billion in sales.
+Cheese sales were up 12% which is roughly $6.9. billion in sales this last year.

 “The pandemic and the ensuing responses have sent cheese markets all over the place,” says Bill Beaton, president and CEO of Agri-Mark Inc. “From panic-buying to the government stepping in, demand has been all over the place.
 Record highs and lows.”

 Panic buyers swooped up plenty of groceries which included cheese.
 Some segments saw 30-70% increases from 2019.
 The spike in sales was short-lived, but the high demand was here to stay.

 And cheese sales are not slowing down anytime soon.
 According to Allied Market Research, the U.S. cheese market is projected to have a compound annual growth rate of more than 5 percent through 2027.

 More consumers are cooking at home which is helping push retail cheese sales.
 This has led to an increase in sales of cheeses that are convenient for meal prep and cleanup, such as pre-sliced and pre-shredded cheese.